 Brewer Island Elementary School is a public elementary school in Foster City.
 The principal of Brewer Island Elementary School is Alice Wycke.
 675 children attend Brewer Island Elementary School and are mostly Unspecified, Multiracial, and Asian.
-19% of the Brewer Island Elementary School students are "limited in English proficiency."
-4% of the 675 students here are paying reduced lunch prices.
+19% of the Brewer Island Elementary School students have "limited English proficiency."
+4% of the 675 students here get reduced lunch prices.
 The ratio of students to teachers at Brewer Island Elementary School is 21:1.
 Audubon Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Theater drama

 |Native Hawaiian or Other Pacific Islander||2%||11198%|

 |Students eligible for free or reduced-price lunch program||4%||30%|